TulikaSinha04/Sales-Dashboard-Design/README.md

 # Export
 File → Export → Export to PDF or take a screenshot of the dashboard.

-# Sample Insights
-.txt

 # Deliverables
-Task8_power BI.pdf – export of the dashboard.
+1. 'Task8_power BI.pdf' – export of the dashboard.
-Dashoboard Summary.txt – key insights summarizing the data.
+2. 'Dashoboard Summary.txt' – key insights summarizing the data.